2BytesGoat/self-driving/README.md

     - [x] actions - Vector2 for direction
     - [x] reward - combination of progression and laps
     - [x] done - no velocity for **n** frames
-- [ ] build a OpenAI gym wrapper around game
+- [x] build a OpenAI gym wrapper around game
 - [x] create function to spawn multiple agents
+- [ ] tackle multiple agents in single run
+    - [ ] fix - running for only one generation
+    - [ ] fix - done condition and stagnation does not seem to work
+    - [ ] use godot env info/init godot enb with config info
+    - [ ] batch genomes for single run
 - [ ] train AI using genetic algorithms